-2.2.10 Applications and Redemptions
+2.3.10 Applications and Redemptions

 Applications received for units in the Fund are recorded net of any entry fees payable prior to the issue of units in the Fund.
-Redemptions from the Fund are recorded gross of any exit fees payable after the cancellation of units redeemed.
+Redemptions from the Fund are recorded as gross of any exit fees payable after the cancellation of units redeemed.

-2.2.11 Significant Judgement and Estimates
+2.3.11 Significant Judgements and Estimates

 Management considers credit, liquidity and market risk and assesses the impact on valuation of investments when determining the fair value.
-Following is the key source of estimation uncertainty at the statement of financial position date, that have significant risk of causing a material adjustment to the carrying amount of assets and liabilities within the next financial year.
+Following is the key source of estimation uncertainty at the date of the statement of financial position, that have a significant risk of causing a material adjustment to the carrying amount of assets and liabilities within the next financial year.